BTCElectrician/ohmni-oracle-v3/README.md

 ## Overview

-The Ohmni Oracle Template is a sophisticated Python-based backend system designed to process PDF construction drawings.
+The Ohmni Oracle is a sophisticated Python-based backend system designed to process PDF construction drawings.
 It leverages Artificial Intelligence (specifically OpenAI's GPT models) to extract, structure, and normalize information from various types of construction documents, including architectural, electrical, mechanical, and plumbing drawings.
 The system is built for asynchronous, batch processing and includes features for performance monitoring, AI response caching, and robust error handling.

 The primary goal is to convert unstructured data from PDF drawings into structured JSON output, making it usable for downstream analysis, data integration, or other construction technology applications.